reactjs/react.dev/beta/src/content/learn/reacting-to-input-with-state.md

 ### Step 5: Connect the event handlers to set state {/*step-5-connect-the-event-handlers-to-set-state*/}

-Lastly, create event handlers to set the state variables.
+Lastly, create event handlers that update the state.
 Below is the final form, with all event handlers wired up:

 <Sandpack>